aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 For 1 and 3, dedicated `_on_event` methods are a good practice for readability, each encapsulating one or more operations (methods) to perform on either the `View` or the `Model`.

-## The model network
+## The `Model` network

 The models of the various MVC components form the backbone of the app.
-To connect the models, once can choose one or both of the following patterns.
+To connect the models, you can choose one or both of the following patterns:

+1. The **Observer** pattern
+2. The **Mediator** pattern

 ### The Observer pattern